Introduction to Wasabi

 • Blacklisted UTXO's: Though this would not affect the users who are able to successfully mix with other 'honest/real' peers.

 • Targeted Sybil Attack: The follow-up concern is the inverse of the above.
 It is possible that the server could only include one 'honest/real' coin in the mix and supply the other coins themselves.
 This gives a false sense of security, but does not worsen the existing privacy of the coin.
 It would also be noticeable to all users excluding the user being targeted as their coins would not be mixed.
-It has been argued that this 'attack' would be very costly in terms of fees because the number of coins being mixed is verifiable.
-Though it is true that remixes pay zero coordination fee to zkSNACKs, they do pay mining fees.
+It has been argued that this 'attack' would be very costly in terms of fees because the number of coins being mixed is verifiable, and they always pay mining fees.
 See hereopen in new window for more info.

 What is the history of Wasabi?